RegisGraptin/ETHPorto/README.md

   <img src="./mobile.jpg" alt="Mobile App">
 </p>

-Greenroom is an iOS app that makes tech event participation seamless by leveraging web3 identity primitives to maximise both the event creator and participant experiences before, during and after the event; event creation, vibe-check, leveraging/building on-chain reputation, seamless on-boarding and ticketing, automated payouts and smart-networking.
+Greenroom is a plateform that makes tech event participation seamless by leveraging web3 identity primitives to maximise both the event creator and participant experiences before, during and after the event; event creation, vibe-check, leveraging/building on-chain reputation, seamless on-boarding and ticketing, automated payouts and smart-networking.

 Currently application experience for tech events, primarily hackathons is a bit all over the place.
 Applications are non-reusable (god forbid if you have to fill a Google form each time), tickets are sent by email, payments are processed via third party payment providers, networking is off-platform (Discord/Telegram) and managing them all is god's work